hanwenzhang123/ruby-on-rails-note/README.md

     - models
     - views
     - controllers
-    - helpers: view helpers, helping us to write code in views
+    - helpers: view helpers, helper methods that helping us to write code in views
     - assets: javascript, style sheets, some fundamentals images
     - mailers: like have your application send emails
     - jobs: write tasks your app do, like have your app run a certain job every night at midnight etc